 Is rehydration the appropriate response?

-A few studies showed that in COVID-19 patients, hyponatremia was more common than hypernatremia at admission and that it was fundamentally more common at admission than in non-COVID-19 patients giving comparable indications.
 Studies assessed that hyponatremia was likewise a risk for disease severity and mortality when contrasted with COVID-19 patients with typical sodium levels.
 Confronted with a great extent of hyponatremic patients, clinicians might hesitate to give extra liquids to COVID-19 patients.

 Nonetheless, one study demonstrated that patients encountered a gradual increase in serum sodium levels after hospital admission and that some hyponatremic patients later turned hypernatremic.
 Experts also revealed that these patients whose sodium levels expanded after hospital admission were more likely to die.
-Curiously, they additionally revealed that hyponatremia was not related to raised mortality besides in one group of patients who were likewise hypovolemic, in this way recommending that it isn't the electrolyte imbalance yet liquid deficit which is a danger factor for higher mortality.

-COVID-19, like other infectious illnesses influencing the respiratory tract, generally brings about dehydration.
-This is most likely because of reasonable and apathetic liquid losses, just as the inability of certain patients to restore lost liquids.
-Liquid shortage appears to grow gradually in COVID-19 patients and might be available in people paying little heed to their electrolyte status.
-This makes it especially challenging for clinicians to diagnose and manage; however, doing so will undoubtedly save lives.
+A liquid shortage appears to grow gradually in COVID-19 patients and might also be present in people who pay little heed to their electrolyte status.
+This makes it especially challenging for clinicians to diagnose and manage, but doing so will undoubtedly save lives.

 Stay Hydrated During Covid-19